Part I- Homeownership as Part of the American Dream

 Diminishing property ownership rights:

 Property rights have diminished.
-Property ownership is just a bundle of rights, such as living there in peace, controlling what happens, keeping other intruders out, and selling it if you want.
-In earlier years, the bundle you acquired had more legalized and reliable rights.
+Property ownership is a bundle of rights, including the right to live there in peace, control what happens, keep other intruders out, and sell it if desired.
+In earlier years, the bundle you acquired had more legally and reliably protected rights.
 Still, many of these rights have been extinguished:

 There are many reasons:

-Increased Government Control: State and federal governments and their hundreds of separate bureaucratic agencies control all aspects of our property ownership and use with unwanted intrusions, taxes, and often excessive fees at every turn.
+Increased Government Control: State and federal governments, along with their numerous bureaucratic agencies, exert control over all aspects of property ownership and use, often resulting in unwanted intrusions, taxes, and excessive fees at every turn.
 There are 232 different California state-level bureaucratically operated agencies and hundreds more when considering counties and cities.

 Police Powers: Weaponized and militarized police can now forcibly enter a property for suspicious activity without a warrant.
 Their powers extend into political harassment.
-The suspicious activity may be because someone spoke against the interest of the police establishment or the governing elites.
-Payback comes in the form of a fascist remedy, including brutal force.
+The suspicious activity may be due to someone speaking against the interests of the police establishment or the governing elites.
+Ayback comes in the form of a fascist remedy, including brutal force.

-Tenant Rights: In many cases, renters possess more branches from the owner's bundle and have more rights than owners by government mandate.
-The government decided tenants did not have to pay rent for extended periods.
-Renters could live for free for two years or more playing the COVID-19 card.
+Tenant Rights: In many cases, renters possess more rights than owners under government mandate.
+The government decided that tenants did not have to pay rent for extended periods.
+Renters could live for free for two years or more, playing the COVID-19 card.
 The free ride was at the expense of continuous losses for the property owner.

-Law Enforcement Challenges: The police cannot or refuse to protect our property in some areas, affecting our ownership rights.
+Law Enforcement Challenges: In some areas, the police cannot or refuse to protect our property, thereby affecting our ownership rights.
 The government directs them to stand down and allow criminals to commit theft, and organized criminal gangs engage in daily grand theft.
 Stealing has quickly become a well-thought-out business model by teams of thugs who understand that there are no consequences.

-State governments like California passed laws without prosecution for stealing up to $950 per incident.
+State governments, such as California, have passed laws without prosecution for stealing up to $950 per incident.
 One criminal is invited to steal ten times per incident daily with no consequence.

 No-go zones: Some cities have areas where laws are not enforced, police will not respond, and gangs and crime run rampant, with severe, negative impacts on property values and the community.

-Squatters: Criminals can break into a property and claim they can stay there forever (a claim of processor fraud).
-The government protects their criminal rights but not the property owners.
+Squatters: Criminals can break into a property and claim they have the right to stay there indefinitely (a claim of constructive fraud).
+The government protects its criminal rights but not those of property owners.
 An owner may spend $50,000 in attorney fees over two or three years while the criminal lives fat and sassy.
 When they are finally evicted, the criminal walks away.
-The owner must continue to pay for debt payments, possible tax consequences, insurance, maintenance and upkeep, and legal costs for the eviction process.
-The entire miserable experience rewards the owner with the privilege of repairing and cleaning up the damage and neglect caused by the tenant, which can result in a financial loss to the property owner of a single rental home from $100,000 to $150,000.
+The owner must continue to pay for debt payments, potential tax consequences, insurance, maintenance, upkeep, and legal costs associated with the eviction process.
+The entire miserable experience rewards the owner with the privilege of repairing and cleaning up the damage and neglect caused by the tenant, which can result in a financial loss to the property owner of a single rental home ranging from $100,000 to $150.
 The court system does not care.

 There are more ----:

-Utility costs are rising beyond the capacity of the average household to pay.
-Some are forced to choose between gasoline to go to work, home heat, and food for the family.
+Utility costs are rising beyond the average household’s capacity to pay.
+Some are forced to choose between gasoline for commuting to work, home heating, and food for their families.
 The dramatic increases constrict personal freedoms, mobility, and family stability.

 Insurance Costs: The insurance industry is in crisis, with premiums rising.
-Property owners must pay for insurance that covers many hazards, even if they are unrelated to the property.
-Socialism is laced into the coverage policy, like uninsured motorists.
+Property owners must pay for insurance that covers various hazards, even if they are unrelated to the property itself.
+Socialism is embedded in the coverage policy, such as for uninsured motorists.
 You pay a premium so that your carrier will pay if someone does not have insurance.
 It is a disguised tax.

-Liability Issues: If there's an accident or problem, you might have to pay even if you're not at fault.
-This coverage is called joint and several liability, or the deep pocket theory.
+Liability Issues: If there’s an accident or problem, you might have to pay even if you’re not at fault.
+This coverage isknown asd joint and several liability, also referred to as the” deep pocket” theory.
 It is a disguised tax.

-These social changes make property ownership complicated and challenging.
-They also make property ownership a less desirable investment and, in many cases, one that does not work.
+These social changes make property ownership a complex and challenging endeavor.
+They also make property ownership a less desirable investment and, in many cases, one that does not yield a return.

 https://nypost.com/2023/09/05/beverly-hills-boutiques-and-high-end-stores-shuttered/